shivharis/turtlebot3_wiki/docs/source/introduction.rst

 Software
 --------

 We will provide full open-source software.
 The main license is `Apache 2.0 license`_.
-The full source release we are looking at would be first quarter of 2017.
+The full source release we are expecting would be at first quarter of 2017.

 - https://github.com/ROBOTIS-GIT/turtlebot3
 - https://github.com/ROBOTIS-GIT/OpenCR